goer.org | HTML Tutorial : Intermediate : Style Sheets

 </html>

 The first paragraph has black text.
-Our style attribute is more specific than the general page-level CSS, and so the black-text rule overrides the green-text rule..
-However, the paragraph still has a yellow background -- the yellow-background rule cascades down to this paragraph, because we didn't specify anything about it.
+Our style attribute is more specific than the general page-level CSS, and so the black-text rule overrides the green-text rule.
+However, the paragraph still has a yellow background.
+The yellow-background rule cascades down to this paragraph, because we didn’t specify anything about it.

-Another important cascading rule is that parent tags apply their style to their children (enclosed tags).
-Rules applied to the <body> tag cascade down to enclosed <p> tags.
-Rules applied to <p> tags cascade down to enclosed <em> tags.
-And so on.
-In fact, we saw this form of cascading in the Green Paragraphs, Red Body example above.
-The background of the page would be red, and any child elements would have a red background... except for paragraphs, which override this rule.
+Another important cascading rule is that parent elements apply their style to their children (enclosed elements).
+Rules applied to the body element cascade down to enclosed p elements, rules applied to p elements cascade down to enclosed em elements, and so on.
+In fact, we saw this form of cascading in Example 3.4, “Green Paragraphs, Red Body”.
+The background of the page is red, and any child elements also have a red background… except for paragraphs, which specifically override this rule.

-Global Style Sheets
+Reusable Style Sheets

-What's better than applying styles to an entire page?
-Applying it to an entire website.
-A global style sheet is a separate file -- a central repository of CSS rules that we can apply to multiple pages in a site.
-There are two ways to "call" a global style sheet into a given page:
+CSS enables you to place your style sheet in a separate file.
+The stylesheet then becomes a central repository of CSS rules that you can apply to any page in a site.
+There are two ways to “call” a global style sheet into a given page:

-The "link" Method
+Example 3.8.
+Global Style Sheets: The “link” Method

 <html>